Permissioned vs. permissionless blockchains: Key differences

-- Broader decentralization that extends access across more network participants than in permissioned blockchains
+- Broader decentralization that extends access across more network participants than in permissioned blockchains.

-- A high degree of transparency, which speeds reconciliation across unknown parties
+- A high degree of transparency, which speeds reconciliation across unknown parties.

-- Resistance to censorship, thanks to broad accessibility and participation across locations and nationalities
+- Resistance to censorship, thanks to broad accessibility and participation across locations and nationalities.

-- Strong security; attackers can't target a single repository and it is difficult to corrupt 51% of the network to disrupt consensus mechanisms
+- Strong security, since attackers can't target a single repository, and it's difficult to corrupt 51% of the network to disrupt consensus mechanisms.

-- Poor energy efficiency due to the resource-intensiveness of network-wide verification of transactions
+- Poor energy efficiency due to the resource-intensiveness of network-wide verification of transactions.

-- Lower performance and scalability from the strain this verification process puts on computing resources
+- Lower performance and scalability from the strain this verification process puts on computing resources.

-- Less privacy and user control over information
+- Less privacy and user control over information.

 Pros and cons of permissioned blockchain